Skip to main content

 If your child has tooth decay, they might need a filling.
 This involves removing the decay inside the tooth and filling the hole.

-If the hole is not filled, bacteria will be able to enter the tooth.
-This could lead to an infection.
+If the tooth is not filled, the tooth decay may progress and lead to infection.

 Fixing cavities in baby teeth

-If your child develops a cavity in one or more of their baby teeth, you should talk to your dentist.
+If your child develops a cavity in their baby teeth, talk to your dentist.
 Cavities in baby teeth can lead to infections.

 Tooth extraction

-Extraction will be carried out using local anaesthetic.
+Teeth are taken out using local anaesthetic.
 This is painkilling medicine to numb the tooth, gum and surrounding area.
-Your child will be awake, but they will not feel any pain.

 Fissure sealants

-Sometimes, children have deep fissures (crevices) or very uneven surfaces in their back teeth (molars).
+Some children have deep fissures (crevices) or very uneven surfaces in their permanent back teeth (molars) when they appear at around age 6.

-This makes it easier for tiny bits of food to get trapped in their back teeth.
+This means tiny bits of food can easily get trapped in their back teeth.
 If your child does not brush their teeth properly, bacteria may start to build up and cause tooth decay.

-A fissure sealant is a plastic coating that creates a seal on the biting surface of teeth.
+A fissure sealant is a coating that creates a seal over the crevices and smooths the uneven surfaces of the tooth.
 This can help to prevent tooth decay.

 Applying the sealant is quick and painless.

-The sealant will generally last for several years.
+The sealant normally lasts for several years.
 A dentist or dental hygienist can top up or replace these sealants when needed.

 Braces

-As your child develops you may be worried about the position or crowding of your child's teeth.
-Your dentist will tell you if your child might benefit from having their teeth straightened (orthodontic treatment).
+As your child grows you may be worried about the position or crowding of your child's teeth.
+Your dentist will check this at your child's check-up.
+They can usually tell you if braces might be needed in the future.

 Orthodontic treatment and braces provided by the HSE